dfinity/nns-dapp/HOWTO.md

 In order to be able to see the difference later, it's a good idea to see how the proposal renders without the required changes.
-You'll be able to see that it doesn't cause error but also doesn't render the payload correctly.
+You'll be able to see that it doesn't cause errors but also doesn't render the payload correctly.

 To be able to deploy `nns-dapp` locally, you need its canister ID in `.dfx/local/canister_ids.json`.
 If it doesn't already, make sure that